 Our “yes” to adopting Rachel, Samuel, and Seth in 2007 was only the beginning.
 Their adoptions led to working to change US immigration laws for HIV positive children, igniting an effort to eliminate HIV stigma, and now, to catalyzing orphan care for overlooked children.

-After building Project HOPEFUL into a well-functioning, focused non-profit organization, we moved to Guatemala to focus on helping Project HOPEFUL develop and grow the Village of Hope.
+After building Project HOPEFUL into a well-functioning, focused non-profit organization, we moved to Guatemala to focus on helping Project HOPEFUL develop and grow the Walk on Water Initiative.
 There is so much exciting work ahead!
 Here’s our story, as short as we can make it!